AlexSchuwald/project-todos/MGA4.md

 - [ ] Total number of turning points of p(x) are 6.

 - [ ] Total number of turning points of p(x) are 7.

+### An ant named B, wants to climb an uneven cliff and reach its anthill (i.e., home of ant).
+On its way home, B makes sure that it collects some food.
+A group of ants have reached the food locations which are at x-intercepts of the function f(x) = -(x²-19)((x-9)³-1).
+As ants secrete pheromones (a form of signals which other ants can detect and reach the food location), B gets to know the food location.
+Then the sum of the coordinates of all the food locations is?